Neuropathy pain is an annoying pain. It’s sharp, throbbing, burning pain making the affected

 effect of stopping pain sensation and lessen

 chronic morphine tolerance.
-How is this good?
+How is this helpful?
 The

 action of morphine is like the action of